The Academic Goals for the 2015-2016 School Year will continue to be:

-1. Increase the number of students who score at the proficient level or higher in mathematics as measured by the district assessments and MEAP
+1. Increase the number of students who score at the proficient level or higher in mathematics as measured by the district assessments and M-Step

 2. Increase student's reading achievement in Kindergarten through 6th Grade

 3. Increase student's writing scores on the district wide writing assessment